saanvi0204/animal_disease_detection/README.md

-# 🐾 Explainable Animal Disease Detection
+# 🐾 VetVision: Explainable Animal Disease Detection

 > Deep learning system for detecting skin diseases in cats and dogs using **EfficientNet-B0** with **Grad-CAM** visual explanations.